 AUTO 95 State Emission Control 7 units License

-Prerequisite: AUTO 55
+Prerequisite: Satisfactory completion of: AUTO 55

 Emphasis on preparing individuals who desire to be qualified in order to pass the State Emission Control License.
 Intended for A-6 & A-8 certified automotive technicians and majors.
 Grades are P/NP.